How To Change Vertical To Horizontal In Google Sheets

 Conclusion

 In this article, we explored three different methods to change vertical to horizontal in Google Sheets.
 We discussed the TRANSPOSE function, the Paste Special feature, and using an array formula.
 We also looked at common scenarios where you may need to change vertical to horizontal, such as data visualization, reporting, and data analysis.
-(See Also: How To Enter Equations In Google Sheets)
+(See Also: How To Change The Width Of A Column In Google Sheets)

 Key Takeaways: